lucas-subli/EnacomPythonExample/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-After editing our ~/.bashrc  file, we need to reload the changes:
+After editing ~/.bashrc, reload the changes:

 ```shell
 $ source ~/.bashrc
 ```

-Now that we have installed  virtualenv  and virtualenvwrapper,
-the next step is to actually create the Python virtual
+The next step is to actually create the Python virtual
-environment — we do this using the  mkvirtualenv  command.

-With that said, for the following command, ensure you set the --python
+environment.
+For the command, ensure you set the --python
 flag to python 3.6 .
+As this is our current default python version.
 ```
 $ mkvirtualenv enacom --python=python3.6
 ```

-You can name this virtual environment whatever you like
+You can name the virtual environment whatever you like
 (and create as many Python virtual environments as you want),
-but for the time being, I would suggest sticking with the enacom name
+but, for the time, I would suggest sticking with the ***enacom*** name
-as that is what I’ll be using throughout the rest of this tutorial.
+as that is what will be used throughout the rest of this tutorial.

-If you ever reboot your Ubuntu system; log out and log back in;
+If you ever reboot your system; log out and log back in;
 or open up a new terminal, you’ll need to use the workon
-command to re-access your dl4cv  virtual environment.
+command to re-access your ***enacom*** virtual environment.
-An example of the workon command follows:
+Example:

 ```
 $ workon enacom
 ```

 To validate that you are in the enacom virtual environment,
-simply examine your command line — if you see the text (enacom)
+examine your command line - the text (enacom)
-preceding your prompt, then you are in the enacom virtual environment:
+preceding your prompt indicates that you are in the enacom
+virtual environment:

 ![alt text](https://i.imgur.com/Vg4MC0f.png "Verifying env")